ondrap/json-stream/README.md

 # json-stream - Applicative incremental JSON parser for Haskell

 > Current state: the library should be normally usable, the parsing is
-> from 40% faster to 30% slower than aeson (depending on the parser grammer).
+> from 40% faster to 30% slower than aeson (depending on the parser grammar).
-> In general if you use the applicative parser grammer, it will have lower
+> In general if you use the applicative parser grammar, it will have lower
 > memory consumption and it will be faster.
 When you use streaming, the lower
 > memory consumption becomes significant.
 >
 > Counting number of array elements in 120MB
 > JSON file needed 1.7GB in aeson, 1.5GB with json-stream in the aeson mode
-> (the grammer being just `value`).
+> (the grammar being just `value`).
 It needed 700MB when json-stream grammar
 > was used and only 2MB in streaming mode when parsed data was discarded.

 Standard aeson parsing library reads the whole input, creates an object in memory representing